1aurend/color-lock/README.md

 </div>
 ```
 Okay-that's our basic lock! `git checkout basic-lock` to see the code up to this point.
 We've also now covered functional components, parent-child relations, and passing props.
 We're now ready to start making our lock interactive.

+At this point, the tutorial forks into two paths (kind of like a choose your own adventure??).
+If you `git checkout state-hooks`, you'll build your lock using a new React addition called [Hooks](https://reactjs.org/docs/hooks-intro.html), which allow us to use state variables and the logic of lifecycle methods in our functional components.
+If instead you `git checkout class-components`, you'll build your lock using a class component, `this.state`, and the lifecycle method `componentDidUpdate`.
+Both work: classes and binding `this` can be confusing; hooks are new and can't yet do absolutely everything classes can but should be more intuitive.
+(They also solve some other problems for more complex React applications, so they are pitched as the way of the future.)
+Take your pick.